The Classic Preservation Coalition

 Have you ever wondered how the years go so very quickly?
 When I was a kid, I used to hear my parents say how the older they got, the faster the years went by.
 I had a problem then understanding how that could be.
 I have no problem understanding it now.
 And I'm growing in the understanding of how important it is to enjoy to the fullest what is real and meaningful in each moment--moment by moment by moment.

-For over 44 years, I have been involved with and admired classics of all kinds.
+For over 54 years, I have been involved with and admired classics of all kinds.
 While in high school, I spent many years working in true service stations, where we labored in love over the classic cars of today that were daily drivers then.
 I also remember the hot, humid summer night drives to see the old covered bridge that lay quietly secluded in the heavy pine thicket.
 The sound of the AM dash radio with those beautiful now-oldies.
 I remember.
 The quality of these experiences was real.
 They all combined to equal a classic reality.
 These, I have discovered, are realities that became for me such nice, warm anchors in my life as time went by.

 Through the years, I have tried to carefully guide The Classic Preservation Coalition with the same basic principles we followed in the old service station days: honesty, hard work, and caring.
 Some would say, perhaps, that these things are meaningless and silly now, but of course they aren't.
 They were meaningful and they worked then, and they are meaningful and they work now.
 Some things, after all is said and done, just do not change.

 I thank you very much for visiting.
 Please bookmark this site and come back often to check for new arrivals and to slow down and enjoy.
 Additionally, please feel free to send me an e-mail with your comments about the site.
-I also want you to know that you may call me on my private line at (518) 674-2445.
+I also want you to know that you may call me on my private line at (518) 374-5078.
 You may get an answering machine if I'm making noise in the shop, or if I'm on another phone line, but I guarantee that you will also get an unusual experience--someone who will return your call.
 The internet is a powerful tool--there's no doubt about that--but talking with people will always be more powerful.

 To the following, I owe a "thank you":

 To my son, who labored long, hard hours to convert my ideas into that amazing tool called "computer language" in such a way that my website initially evolved into what I wished it to be.
-He has done all this while working a full-time job, attending college full-time, and being involved in all the other things that a young man of his age is.
+He did all this while working a full-time job, attending college full-time, and being involved in all the other things that a young man of his age is.
 It was no small feat, and I appreciate and admire his professional efforts and dedication.

 To the many, many vendors, rebuilders, and classic artists who have worked together with me on the arduous tasks of creating many of the rebuilding kits, as well as the myriad of other items you see offered on this site.
 This has often been a grueling process, and their dedication has made it possible for us to collectively save a small bit of the past--the beautiful, unique classics--and offer them up to you here.

-To my wife, who has put up with me for over 31 years, and for the past 12 years has had to accept me as her somewhat "absent" husband (as I labored long hours doing all the tasks which have been required to bring the business to this point).
+To my wife, who has put up with me for over 42 years, and for the past 26 years has had to accept me as her somewhat "absent" husband (as I labored long hours doing all the tasks which have been required to bring the business to this point).
 Without her support, this site could not exist.
 I love her more today than I ever have, and her support is very much appreciated and acknowledged.

 To God, who has always been there for me, giving me the strength and encouragement I have needed to live life daily, and who has gotten me through many a difficult time when I thought there just might not be any way to get through.